gmolveau/books/getting_things_done.md

 ####### Intelligent Dumbing Down

 > "No matter how big and tough  problem may be, get rid of confusion by taking one little step toward solution.
-Do something." - George F. Nordenholt
+Do something."
+>
+> -- <cite>George F. Nordenholt</cite>

 Don't allow next-action items to morph back into "stuff"